astroumd/lmtoy/docs/pipeline.md

 # A Spectral Line Pipeline

-When an observing script finishes, there is a unique **obsnum**, which records the instrument, observing mode, and possibly other obsnum's for calibration.
+When an LMT observing script finishes, there is a unique **obsnum**, which records the instrument, observing mode, and possibly other obsnum's needed for calibration.
+The raw data is a set of netcdf files identified by one or more obsnum's.

-These can be passed on to a pipeline executor, which can then decide what tasks to run to run a "quick-look" pipeline and provide a summary of the results, including some standard QA figures and log files.
+The obsnum can be passed on to a pipeline executor, which can then decide what tasks to run a "quick-look" pipeline and provide a summary of the results, including some standard QA figures and log files.

 ## Where is the work done

 When observing concludes, raw data will show up in $DATA_LMT, and some signal will be given to some database that a given obsnum is available.
-There is a lot more behind this statement, as this depends on whether one  at LMT, or at basecamp, or at UMass, or even ones' laptop (where only manual mode is supported).
+There is a lot more behind this statement, as this depends on whether one is at LMT,  at basecamp, at UMass, or even ones' laptop (where only manual mode is supported).
 For now, imagine a new obsnum is available.

-The pipeline will reduce thne data in $WORK_LMT and create a directory tree starting with **$ProjectId/$obsnum**.
+The pipeline will reduce the data in $WORK_LMT and create a directory tree starting with **$ProjectId/$obsnum**.
 If $WORK_LMT is not set, it will be interpreted as the current directory.